-- Follow the class rule Be Nice. - Be in each class on time with full participation from start to finish. - Study Algebra daily. - Learn the material that is taught and seek additional assistance when necessary. - All written work must be neat, complete, concise and accurate to receive full credit. - Promptly communicate any class related issues. - If you miss any class time it may be counted as an absence. - If you have more than 3 absences, you may be dropped
+- Be the kind of student you would want your child to be. - Follow the class rule Be Nice. - Be in each class on time with full participation from start to finish. - Check Canvas and study daily. - Learn the assigned material and seek additional assistance when necessary. - All written work must be neat, complete, concise and accurate to receive full credit. - Promptly communicate any class related issues and follow up in person. - If you miss any class time it may be counted as an absence. - Please see me at the end of class if you are tardy.

+You may be dropped if: